North Arm

 North Arm is a settlement in Lafonia, the southern part of East Falkland, in the Falkland Islands.
-It is on the south coast, on the shore of the Bay of Harbours, and overlooks Sea Lion Island in the distance.
-In 2007, the population was 25 people, six of them children.
+It sits on the south coast, on the shore of the Bay of Harbours, from where it overlooks Sea Lion Island in the distance.
+In 2007, the population was 25 people, of which six were children.
 It is the largest settlement on East Falkland south of Goose Green.
-North Arm is 90 mi from Stanley, and it takes four and a half hours to drive there.
+North Arm is located 90 mi from Stanley, and it takes about four and a half hours to drive between the two settlements.